AkashMalik002/codepush/README.md

 # codepush

-update this as well on 27 june
+update this as well on 1 july